yuriy1715/cypressStructureExample/README.md

 # cypressStructureExample
-some tests structure for Cypress tests
+some tests structure for Cypress